Providing Financial Assistance to Students at Rhodes University

 Follow this link to find out more about how to apply for the Dootch Bursary via the Rhodes University Postgraduate funding page.
 Click here , follow the link to Internal Postgraduate Funding and scroll down to the section entitled “Dootch Fund – The Dean du Chenne Education Trust” to learn more about the specific application criteria and process.

-The next bursary will be awarded for the 2019 academic year.
-Applications have not yet opened for 2019.
+The next bursary will be awarded for the 2020 academic year.
+Applications have not yet opened for 2020 but will open sometime towards September/October 2019.
 Keep an eye on this website and the Rhodes University Postgraduate funding page to see when applications open.

 Meet Some of the Dootch Fund Beneficiaries